Print Edit: Cherry Li’s New Portfolio Takes a Flip on Tradition

 A view of one of Cherry’s book spreads, showing the “Ingredients” and “Accidents” portion of the edit

 Since we both agreed upon a series of books that worked together for this edit, I decided to break up Cherry’s print edit into a handful of curated project edits that all worked well together.
 Based on the content she provided and her plans moving forward, we decided on six distinct project galleries: Fishing and Fish, Ingredients and Accidents, and Plates and Places.
 The goal for the edit was to choose the newest, most commercially viable work for each theme, and compile it into a curated flow without being repetitive of the existing work on her site.

 For the design, Cherry had considered a range of options from a Bento box set, to an accordion style format, to a series of softcover books that fit into a slipcase.
-It wasn’t until she started researching with different printers in China that she learned about accordion books, actually, being the old Chinese book format, Orihon, which originates from the Tang dynasty.
-It was at that point we completely sealed the deal on the concept of doing an accordion style print book, as part of a collection of books, and solidified the goal of her edit.
+It wasn’t until she started researching printers in China that she discovered accordion books.
+Accordion books or "Orihon", are an old Chinese book format, originating from the Tang dynasty.
+They also happen to make for an eye catching and versatile document.
+Once we had decided on the accordion format, as part of a collection of books, we were also able to solidified the goal of her edit.

 Now with the edit and concept worked out, it boiled down to logistics.
 What size is this going to be?
 How many pages should it have?
 How many books are going to be in the set?
 How many projects do we show per book?
 Do we use all vertical images since we’re using a vertical format or do we carefully integrate double page spreads using her horizontal imagery?

 A mock-up view of a double page spread from the “Ingredients” section of the book and an extended view of the “Accidents” edit